Table of Contents

 6.1 Official Communication

 WITCC student email is the College’s official method of communication for conduct-related matters.
 Students are responsible for monitoring official College email accounts.
-Failure to review email does not excuse compliance with deadlines or responsibilities under this Code.
+Failure to review or respond to official communications does not invalidate properly issued notices or excuse compliance with applicable deadlines under this Code.
+For any parties who are not issued a WITCC student email account, the College will use the email address or postal address on the student’s official record.
+Individuals are responsible for monitoring College correspondence issued through their designated communication method.

 6.2 Disability Accommodations